pavelsimo/learn-ai/README.md

 | paraphrase-multilingual-MiniLM-L12-v2 | Good for **multilingual** embeddings (many languages) ([Medium][2])                     | Slightly larger than L6 version, maybe slightly less efficient |
 | multi-qa-mpnet-base-cos-v1            | For **question-answering / retrieval** heavy tasks (domain specific) ([sbert.net][1])   | More specialized, maybe overkill for simple embedding tasks    |

-- the ESC50 dataset is a labeled collection of five-second environmental sounds, such as sounds made by animals and humans, nature sounds, indoor sounds, urban noises.
 - audio data:
   - sampling           = measuring the value of a continuous signal at fixed time steps.
   - sampling rate (Hz) = the number of samples taken in one second